Super chocolaty, FUDGY brownies, with no added sugar in sight! I’ll waste no time and jump straight into the rich details….

 1. Sweeten with fruit: These brownies are 100% sweetened with dates!
 The soft, gooey texture of dates helps amp up both the fudge factor (very important) + the nutritional factor (they’re high in potassium, fiber, + antioxidants).

 2. Replace the oil/butter: Next comes almond butter (though you can use whichever nut butter makes you swoon!) for a heap of flavor and healthy fat.
 Almonds are rich in magnesium, a mineral you definitely don’t want to be under-consuming.

-3. Choose wholegrain flour: The healthy swaps don’t stop with sugar and oil– refined white flour is replaced with oat flour, resulting in a far more nutritious, gut-friendly treat!
-Tip: save $$ and make your own oat flour at home by simply blending up rolled oats in a food processor or blender.
+3. Choose wholegrain: The healthy swaps don’t stop with sugar and oil– refined white flour is replaced with oat flour, resulting in a far more gut-friendly treat!
+Tip: save $$ and make your own oat flour at home– simply blend up rolled oats in a food processor or blender until finely ground.

-I hope you enjoy making (and devouring) these super easy brownies!
+I hope you enjoy making (and devouring) these healthy brownies!
 They’re:

 Full of fiber & minerals

 Oh and don’t forget to leave a comment + rating below if you decide to give them a try 🙂

 Fudgy vegan brownies that contain zero added sugar!
 They're full of nutritious ingredients like nuts, oats + cocoa.